AnoukSmet/Naturazy/README.md

 * Test
 To test the navigation bar, I have click all the links to make sure it works properly.
-I have also opened the website in various browers (safari, google chrome, mozilla firefox) to make sure it works on all browsers and devices".
+I have also opened the website in various browers (safari, google chrome, mozilla firefox) to make sure it works on all browsers and devices.
-Also double checked the scrollspy on the various browsers and devices.
+I also double checked the scrollspy on the various browsers and devices.
 On mobile the navigation transformed into the hamburger sign with a dropdown menu.

 * Result
 The navigation bar shows nicely like expected on all browsers and devices.
-It did notice that the contact link was too close to the right side of the screen with I solved by increasing the margin.
+It did notice that the contact link was too close to the right side of the screen which I solved by increasing the margin.
 All the links work properly and the scrollspy gives a clear view on where you are located on the page.

 * Verdict